I love Halloween, and I love giving ideas on how to celebrate the holiday.

 - Rinse and pat dry the hot dogs.

-- Cut crescent roll dough in strips and wind around the hot dogs mummy fashion.
+- Cut crescent roll dough into strips and wind around the hot dog in mummy fashion.

 4. Really Creepy Salsa